MandyMeindersma/Rotary-Phone-Flutter-App/README.md

-# rotary_phone
+# Rotary Phone Flutter App

-An app that will call the number from my rotary phone
+An app that will call the number that I have dialed from an old Rotary phone.
+It makes a call to my [Back End](https://repl.it/@MandyMeindersma/Rotary-Phone) which has the number saved and then calls that number.
+I have photos and a description of this project on my [personal website](https://www.mandymeindersma.com/).

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.